swzldev/ScratchCode/README.md

 <p>To begin first download the latest release of the compiler.
 This is nescessary for converting ScratchCode into a Scratch project you can open in the Scratch editor.</p>

 <h2>Changelog</h2>
+<h3>v1.0.0</h3>

 <h2>Credits</h2>
+This project was entirely made by me so idk what to put here yet.

+<h2>Liscense</h2>
+<p>This project is liscensed under the MIT liscense.
+Feel free to use this code in your own projects, attribution is not required but always appreciated.</p>